wp-plugins/flyzoo/readme.txt

 Start your 14-day free trial now!

-* Multiple chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview
+* Chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview

-* Embeddable group chats: embed a chat room into your layout to improve user experience!
+* Embeddable: embed a group chat into your layout to improve user experience!
 (PRO Plan)

 * Live Support Chat with multiple operators: support chat requests are automatically routed to the first available operator